Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Solution Description
 In one or two sentences describe the solution
 - Make qualitative values investable by aggregating feeds into Markov blankets to evaluate free energy using active inference; anything above unity (baseline) constitutes increasing harmony/regeneration.
-These complex forms of eco-asset can warp market mechanisms into positive sum games.
-These are the types of impact market we need.
+These complex forms of eco-asset can warp market mechanisms into positive sum games that value the regeneration of people and planet.

 #### Concept Description
 In one or two sentences describe the quest to achieve said solution.
--
-- Marketing > Operations > Design > Development > Product > Project.
-- Enneagrams: Coordinate and educate through semantic facilitation and conversation graphs.
+- The specific function of LunarPunk_Labs is to facilitate conversations into data structures that enable impact evaluation.
+We are acting as a market maker that codifies espoused values into Markov blankets for state modeling and active inferencing.
+The pipeline looks as follows: Convene projects > Demonstrate facilitation style > Sense making sessions for specific projects > Functional specifications articulated > Development hand off.

 #### Estimated CO2 (if known)
 How much CO2e would the project remove/prevent from atmosphere when fully developed? (in tonnes/year, eg. 2.4Mt/year)